-Year ended December 31,
+Year end led De ed December 31,

-2021 2020
+2022 2021

-Net loss \$ (1,537,337) \$ (3,368,455)
+Net loss \$ (1,221,345) \$ (1,537,337)

-Weighted average number of common shares outstanding (basic and 41 720 029 22 796 426
+Weighted average number of common shares outstanding (basic and

-diluted) 41,739,938 33,786,4
+diluted) 43,368,402 41,739,938

-Loss per share - basic and diluted \$ (0.04) \$ (0.10)
+Loss per share - basic and diluted \$ (0.03) \$ (0.04)

-Basic loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
-The diluted loss per share reflects the potential dilution of common share equivalents, such as stock options and warrants, in the weighted average number of common shares outstanding during the period, if dilutive.
+Basic loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the year.
+Diluted loss per share reflects the potential dilution of common share equivalents, such as stock options and warrants, in the weighted average number of common shares outstanding during the year, if dilutive.
+For periods in which a net loss is reported, potentially dilutive common share equivalents such as stock options and warrants are excluded from the weighted average number of common shares outstanding during the period because they are anti-dilutive.

-All of the stock options and warrants currently issued (see Note 9) were anti-dilutive for the years ended December 31, 2021 and 2020.
+All of the stock options and warrants currently issued (see Note 9) were anti-dilutive for the years ended December 31, 2022 and 2021.